rmello4d/TheSustainableDeveloper/onewordaftertheother.md

 Just compare our brain ability to process many things in parallel.
 Right now we are reading, listening and probably regulating our hormonal levels at the same time.

 For thinking, the brain limits itself, no parallelism is possible.
-Every sound must be sequenced, one after the other.
 It requires a great deal of focus, memory, logic and energy.

-As an adult, if you think all the time, you will be exhausted.
+As an adult, if we are thinking all the time, we will get exhausted.
 Like a mental marathon runner.

+This is not a critic, if you are thinking on how to solve a problem and you are passionate about it, this is wonderful!
+Keep thinking hard.

+But, if your mind is just babbling all day long, you are wasting energy.

 One sound after the other.